Quick Guide: Better Blogging Practices For Your Local Businesses

-At Kingston Webworks we believe in the power of community and want to help you connect with yours.
-That is why we have put together this quick guide to blogging for local business.
-Whether you already have a blog or are considering starting one in the near future, make sure that you are following these steps to continuously engage, educate and entertain your subscribers.
+At Webworks we believe in the power of community and want to help you connect with yours.
+That is why we have put together this quick guide to blogging for local businesses.
+Whether you already have a blog or are considering starting one in the near future, make sure that you are following these steps to continuously engage, educate, and entertain your subscribers.

-Even if you want to publish posts that are more broad, it is always best adapt them to be locally-driven.
+Even if you want to publish posts that are broader, it is always best to adapt them to be locally driven.
 For example, instead of writing about 10 reasons why your top product/service is useful, write about 10 reasons it is useful for someone living in Kingston (or wherever you are located).
 These posts will not only be more relatable but consumers will begin to trust your business and believe that you are invested in the community.

 Perhaps the most unheralded value of having a blog for your small business is having a channel with which to enhance your website content.
 Whether your blog is on your website or hosted on a subdomain, it can spruce up your content for both consumers and search engines.
 Often websites leave visitors with unanswered questions and, at the very least, a desire to find out more.
 While this can be a positive, there is a lot to be said for answering questions proactively and being upfront with everything a potential customer needs to know.
 In the past, we have described this for our clients as an opportunity to fill in the blanks or help visitors read between the lines of their website content.
 Make it so that they have a solid understanding of what you can do for them before they pick up the phone or visit your location.